 Free Meals for School-Aged Children

 - Advocates for the Homeless and Those in Need (AHTN) of Lower Bucks County provides Free Meals for the entire family.
-While traditional (sit down) community meals are not open at this time due to COVID-19 guidelines, several sites are offering to go meals.
+While traditional (sit down) community meals are not open at this time, several sites are offering to go meals.
 Please visit AHTN.org for more information.

 Fresh Food & Food Pantries

 - Farm to Families Program St. Mary Medical Center offers the Farm to Families program.
 It provides fresh, healthy, affordable food throughout lower Bucks County.

 - Fresh Connect Bucks County Fresh Connect is a collaboration of Bucks County Opportunity Council, Philabundance, Rolling Harvest Food Rescue and St. Mary Medical Center, with generous funding by United Way of Bucks County.
 Fresh Connect offers free, farm fresh foods at three (3) locations per week throughout the county.
 FRESH CONNECT IS OPEN as a drive-through service during COVID-19